-Lost Property – March 2019 – If any items are yours please contact us.
+Lost Property from most recent event – Here – If any items are yours please contact us.
+Items will be reused, recycled, donated if not claimed within 2 weeks.

 Background of the Elite Epee Men’s Series